jlegault/ReproNim_Teaching/Freesurfer_tutorials/Freesurfer_introduction_to_sMRI_outputs_and_using_Qoala-T_README.md

 keypoints:
 - Introduction to using Qoala-T to check quality of structural magnetic resonance imaging data, which is particularly important for child and clinical  populations.
 ---
+# Before using this tutorial

+Make sure you've watched the tutorial video that overviews Freesurfer outputs and follow along with tutorial demonstration in video.

 # Using Qoala-T to help with quality control of Freesurfer reconstructed files